 Graham was the professor of finance at Columbia business school and authored the book ‘The Intelligent Investor’ in 1947.
 Coincidently, Benjamin Graham was also the mentor of the ace investor-Warren Buffett.
 After inheriting the concept of Value investing from Graham, Buffett further popularised it among the investing population.

-Like Graham, Warren Buffett also looked for undervalued companies that have a steady cash flows driven by straightforward models.
-His company- Berkshire Hathaway has generated an average annual return of above 20% for more than 50 years, making Buffett one of the richest people in this world.
+Like Graham, Warren Buffett also looked for undervalued companies that have steady cash flows driven by straightforward models.
+Buffett’s company- Berkshire Hathaway has generated an average annual return of above 22% for more than 50 years, making Buffett one of the richest people in this world.

 Value investors believe that the market overreacts to good and bad news and hence they do not correspond with the company’s long-term fundamentals.
 Therefore, at a specific time in the market, stocks can be overvalued, undervalued or decently valued.

 The strategy of value investing is to find the undervalued stocks -which are trading at a discount because of short-term reasons or market not yet realizing their true potential.
 Here are the three fundamental philosophies of value investing: